DarthKoder/Star-Wars-Question-Raider/readme.md

 * The website was tested on Google Chrome & Microsoft Edge.
 * The website was viewed on a desktop computer and Moto G Power mobile phone.
-* A large amount of testing was done to ensure links between pages are working correctly on all pages.
+* A large amount of manual testing was done to ensure all buttons are working correctly.
+* A large amount of manual testing was done to ensure that the logic behind the game worked and the user experience is fulfilled.
+* A large amount of manual testing was done to ensure that there were no bugs hindering the game and any progression.
 * Family and friends were asked to review the website for a better understanding of the user experience.
 * Dev Tools was used to test how the site looks on various screen sizes.
 * Dev Tools Lighthouse was use to test the performance accessibility, best prectices and SEO of each page.
+* JS Lint was used to ensure there are no major issues with the script.

 ### Lighthouse Report